 You can find more information about this course in the programme specification.
 Module and programme information is indivative and may be subject to change.

-This course is taught part-time through distance learning.
+This course is taught through distance learning.
 Students are advised to set aside at least one day a week to complete the appropriate reading, research, practical and written assignments required at each level of the course.
 Contact is normally maintained by email, Skype and phone as well as optional campus-based tutorials, and every module has a detailed module handbook.

 There are no traditional taught elements requiring attendance at the University, however as a student on the course you will have full access to our state-of-the-art learning resources and library facilities, on campus and online.